top of page

 Why Resentment Feels Protective

+Resentment is not only anger.
 For many people, it has quietly helped to:

-• Create distance from people or situations that caused harm
+• Create distance from people or situations that caused harm.

-• Justify boundaries when trust was broken
+• Justify boundaries when trust was broken.

-• Restore a sense of control after shock or loss
+• Restore a sense of control after shock or loss.

-• Preserve meaning by holding the story of what happened
+• Preserve meaning by holding the story of what happened.

 When something has helped you survive, releasing it does not feel neutral.
+It feels exposed.

 The Fears Beneath Resentment